The Story of Phophonyane Community

 As the Eswatini team visited Phophonyane, they connected with a local woman who showed them around the community, and through several subsequent visits, the Eswatini team got to know one of the local pastors, who was quick to understand the work that Hands is doing.
 He introduced them to other pastors and the local chief, who welcomed the team to start serving in their community.
 Many of the Primary Caregivers were invited to participate in a 'Foundations’ training that the Eswatini team facilitated, where they shared the vision of Hands at Work and the responsibility to care for the most vulnerable.
 It was from this training that a group of Primary Caregivers committed to being Care Workers.

-In July 2022, Phophonyane officially began serving 60 of the most vulnerable children in their community - a number that has since increased to 94.
+In July 2022, Phophonyane officially began serving 60 of the most vulnerable children in their community - a number that has since increased to 94 - a number that has since increased to 100 children.

 The local Hands at Work team in Phophonyane currently supports one Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Phophonyane.
 It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.